hypertrack/hyperlog-android/README.md

             }
 });
 ```
+**Endpoint for testing**

+Use [`RequestBin`](https://requestb.in/) to push the log.
+* Visit the [`RequestBin`](https://requestb.in/) site and create a `RequestBin`.
+* Set the given endpoint to the `SmartLog.setURL`.
+* After `SmartLog.pushLogs` reload the related view page to view exactly which requests were made, what headers were sent, and raw body and so on, all in a pretty graphical setting.

+**Note:**
-**Note:** Push logs to server in compressed form to reduce the data consumption and response time.
+* Push logs to server in compressed form to reduce the data consumption and response time.
 ```
 SmartLog.pushLogs(Context mContext, boolean compress, SmartLogCallback callback);
 ```
+* Logs will be deleted from database after successful push.